18F/handbook/_pages/about-us/offices/washington-dc.md

 ### Walking

-18F&rsquo;s Washington office is located two blocks from the White House, six blocks from the Farragut North station, and three blocks from the Farragut West Metro Station.
+TTS's Washington office is located two blocks from the White House, six blocks from the Farragut North station, and three blocks from the Farragut West Metro Station.
 If you&rsquo;d like to take an afternoon walk, the Smithsonian is three blocks away via 18th Street.

 ### Biking

 Bike parking is free.
 The entrance to the bike room is via a ramp on E Street by Greenberry&rsquo;s Coffee.
-(There are two ramps into the 18F office.
-The one closer to 19th Street is the one you&rsquo;re looking for.)
+(There are two ramps into the TTS office.
+The one closer to 19th Street is the one you're looking for.)
 You must show your GSA ID to the guide and then take your bike down to the bike room in the big building at the center of the courtyard.

 There are also numerous Capital Bikeshare stations in the vicinity.